apache/incubator-retired-slider/app-packages/storm/README.txt

 How to create a Slider app package for Storm?

-To create the app package you will need the Storm tarball copied to a specific location.
+To create the app package you will need the Storm tarball and invoke mvn command with appropriate parameters.
-Various configurations provided in this sample are customized for apache-storm-0.9.3.2.2.0.0-578.tar.gz.
-So if you use a different version you may need to edit a few config values.

-Replace the placeholder tarball for Storm. cp ~/Downloads/apache-storm-0.9.3.2.2.0.0-578.tar.gz package/files/ rm package/files/apache-storm-0.9.3.2.2.0.0-578.tar.gz.REPLACE

-Create a zip package at the root of the package (<slider enlistment>/app-packages/storm/) zip -r apache-storm-0.9.3.zip .

-Verify the content using
-  unzip -l "$@" apache-storm-0.9.3.zip
+Command:
+mvn clean package -Pstorm-app-package -Dpkg.version=<version> -Dpkg.name=<file name of app tarball> -Dpkg.src=<folder location where the pkg is available>

+Example:
+mvn clean package -Pstorm-app-package -Dpkg.version=0.9.3.2.2.0.0-578 -Dpkg.name=apache-storm-0.9.3.2.2.0.0-578.tar.gz -Dpkg.src=/Users/user1/Downloads

 While appConfig.json and resources.json are not required for the package they work well as the default configuration for Slider apps.
 So its advisable that when you